MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/dev-itpro/analytics/compensation-power-bi.md

 ## <a name="accessing-the-power-bi-content"></a>Acessando o conteúdo do Power BI
 O conteúdo de **Remuneração** do Power BI é mostrado no espaço de trabalho **Gerenciamento de remuneração** se você usar um dos seguintes produtos:

-- Microsoft Dynamics 365 for Finance and Operations, Enterprise Edition
+- Microsoft Dynamics 365 for Finance and Operations
 - Microsoft Dynamics 365 for Talent

 ## <a name="reports-that-are-included-in-the-power-bi-content"></a>Relatórios incluídos no conteúdo do Power BI